Banuba offers a unique partnership opportunity for up to 10 app developers across the world to create AR-enabled products.

 - Conversion of data to Paul Ekman‘s Facial Action Coding System

 - Mood-related content in mobile applications, such as three-dimensional visual masks that reflect users’ feelings while they are communicating in mobile video chats

 - Detection of tiredness and degree of stress

-- Use of emotional reactions for a product or content in empathic apps and advertisements
+- Use of emotional reactions to a product or content in empathic apps and advertisements

 - Creation of human-friendly digital products which react to human mimics